flofriday/blog/posts/the-fastest-mandelbrot-renderer-on-the-playdate/post.md

 One of the joys in my life is writing Mandelbrot renderers on platforms or languages that weren't designed for it.
 So as my playdate arrived last week I knew it was only a matter of time till it would display the fractal.

-The Playdate is low powered handheld game console with a 400x240 monochrome pixel display and comes with a Lua and C SDK.
+The Playdate is a low powered handheld game console with a 400x240 monochrome pixel display and comes with a Lua and C SDK.
 While most games are written in Lua the C bindings are quite handy to squeeze out every drop of performance.

 To develop for the playdate the SDK also comes with a Simulator which usually runs a lot faster but at least for Lua Code the performance can be throttled to simulate the real hardware.